 This booklet and the materials that accompany it are directed to parish leadership throughout the Greek Orthodox Archdiocese of America as part of an ongoing effort to provide practical and inspirational ministry resources.
-Stewardship Ministries, is offering these resources under the theme "...As the Father Has Sent Me, So I Send You." (from the Gospel of Saint John 20:21 and the theme of the 2016 Clergy-Laity Congress).
+Stewardship Ministries is offering these resources under the theme ""Whatever you do, work at it with all your heart, as working for the Lord, not for men...."
+(Colossians 3:23), developing the idea that we are stewards of our work and our work - and the way we carry it out - matters to God.

 Effective stewardship ministry is not a single event or project.
 Rather, it is going out to our people wherever they are in their walk with Christ, listening to their concerns, helping them to realize their importance as branches of the True Vine and encouraging them to offer their gifts in His service.
-We use various resources to support our efforts, but unless we meet with our people personally, sincerely listen to their ideas and concerns, and share a vision for the future of the parish, our efforts will not each their full potential.
+We use various resources to support our efforts, but unless we meet with our people personally, sincerely listen to their ideas and concerns, and share a vision for the future of the parish, our efforts will not reach their full potential.